 Module information for incoming Erasmus and Exchange students interested in modules in French Studies.

-Modules for Erasmus students
+Non-Language French Studies Modules for Erasmus students

 French Cinema, Media and Visual Culture (20 credits) 24262 Semesters one and two

-Assessment: One 2 hour class test.
+Assessment: One 2-hour class test.
 (50%) One individual guided project in English (2,500-3,000 words), submitted after Semester 2.
 (50%)

 Renaissance to Realism (20 credits) 20991 Semesters one and two

 This course studies selected literary works from the 16th to the 19th century, putting them into their historical, literary and intellectual context, examining authorial perspective and style, and analysing compositional techniques, thematic and narrative structure, and critical/representational objective.